etalab-ia/ocr-xtract/README.md

 ## OCR Xtract
 OCR-Xtract is a tool to extract information from administrative documents.
 It is meant to ease the work of state agents willing to validate administrative dossiers.
 OCR_Xtract will consist in :
 - A front-end for uploading files (not included in this repo)
-- An API to access the extracting logic
+- An API to access the trained model for the Key Information Extraction
 - The code to extract the information from the scanned images.

 ### Methods Used